Home > Women

 Nothing says fall like a women’s flannel.
 Crisp nights by the campfire, brisk mornings chopping wood, and chilly days in town all pair perfectly with the warm and stylish shoulder-season staple.

 Today’s flannels evolved from 17th-century farming roots, eventually reaching outdoorswomen in the last two decades.
 Now, a myriad of designs include shirts made from various fabric blends, technical features, and even heavy-duty jackets.
 Best of all, there is a women’s flannel shirt option to fit every budget and style.
+You might want a mid-weight everyday piece like the Pladra Women’s Every Day Flannel Shirt or a slightly looser-fitting and lighter layer like the Roark Alpine Long Sleeve Flannel.

-• Material 100% cotton, double-brushed
+• Material: 100% cotton, double-brushed

-• Density 196g/m2 (midweight)
+• Density: 196g/m2 (midweight)

-• Best for Everyday use
+• Best for: Everyday use

 Pros